denesbeck/code-sync/.github/ISSUE_TEMPLATE/feature_request.md

 ## Benefits

-Explain how this feature would benefit CodeSync users:
+Explain how this feature would benefit Nexio users:

 - Benefit 1
 - Benefit 2